Bilal-Basharat/react-web-worker/README.md

 # React Sorting App using Web Worker

-In this project we will sort data using web workers to increase the effiency and performance of the web application
+In this project we will sort data using web workers to increase the effiency and performance of the web application.

 ## Web Workers
 They are simply JavaScript modules that can be run in the background of a web page.
 JavaScript is a single threaded responsible for executing all of the code one line at a time.
 While a web worker is a separate Javascript thread that allows the main thread to continue executing without blocking.
 This enables the creation of responsive, smooth, and interactive websites.